 Posted by Sophia Tran on Nov 18, 2016

-I use Gravity Payments for my business Trudeau Automotive in Tacoma, Wa and my mother uses them for her business in Gig Harbor, Wa.
+I use Gravity Payments for my business Trudeau Automotive in Tacoma, WA and my mother uses them for her business in Gig Harbor, WA.
 All my experiences with Gravity Payments have been amazing.
 Their customer support team is always very responsive, professional, and courteous.
-I have spoken with their support representative Alyssa O many times and she always is able to get me the information I need, not to mention its amazing calling and getting on the phone with a REAL PERSON.
+I have spoken with their support representative Alyssa many times and she always is able to get me the information I need, not to mention its amazing calling and getting on the phone with a real person.
 In this day and age that is rare and a huge benefit of Gravity Payments.